 The models we found to be the most lightning quick because of their processor speed were the BCA Tracker 2, Tracker3, the Arva Neo, Otyovox 3+, the Pieps DSP Sport and the Pieps DSP Pro.
 The Ortovox S1+, Mammut Pulse Barryvox and Barryvox Element, Arva Evo4, and Ortovox Zoom+ were just a touch slower.
-We were a little disappointed with some of the simpler options like the Arva Evo3+ and the original Tracker DTS.
-They did okay, but were not as quick as other "simple" beacons.
+We were a little disappointed with the original Tracker DTS.
+This model did okay but was not as quick as other "simple" beacons.

 Ease of Finding a Single Victim

 This is the most basic but most important consideration when choosing an avalanche beacon; in our scoring, we weighted this category the most heavily.
 We put so much emphasis on this category because statistically speaking 85% of the time rescuers are searching for a single burial.
 The other 15% of the time where multiple people are buried, rescuers won't have the resources to divide and conquer and will likely be focusing all of their effort on one victim at a time.
 We weighted "ease of use" taking into account the simplicity and functionality of the interface, the controls and processing speed.
 Another big factor we took into consideration when comparing was how well each beacon dealt with signal spikes.
 All the three antennae models did great, while the older or less expensive double or single antenna designs like the older Tracker DTS, had their shortcomings.